objektwerks/house/README.md

 Warning
 -------
->With Endpoint, was unable to use Tapir-Jsoniter support due to Schema-related errors.
+>Unable to derive Endpoint Schemas for Command and EVent due to derivation and inline errors.

->Endpoint, instead, handles simple in/out text/plain values, converting them to json as required.
+>Consequently, Endpoint handles in/out text/plain values, with as-required json conversions.

 Todo
 ----